aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/aspose-cells-gridweb/working-with-cells-gridweb/_index.md

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-cells-CreatingCustomCommandButtons-CreatingCustomCommandButtons.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-cells-CreatingCustomCommandButtons-CreatingCustomCommandButtons.jsp" >}}
 ### **Event Handling of Custom Command Button**
 The following sample code explains how to perform event handling of custom command button.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-cells-EventHandlingofCustomCommandButton-EventHandlingofCustomCommandButton.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-cells-EventHandlingofCustomCommandButton-EventHandlingofCustomCommandButton.jsp" >}}
 ## **Formatting cells for GridWeb**
 ### **Possible Usage Scenarios**
 GridWeb now supports users to enter cell data in percentage format like 3% and the data in the cell will automatically be formatted as 3.00%.
 However, you will have to set the cell style to Percentage Format which is either GridTableItemStyle.NumberType a 9 or 10.
 The number 9 will format 3% as 3% but the number 10 will format 3% as 3.00%.